rookie's coffee shop

 • Bukit Merah

-One to admire from afar – The Interlace is a mind-boggling, if not fascinating sight in the Queenstown/Alexandra area.
+One to admire from afar – The Interlace is a mind-boggling, if not fascinating sight in the Queenstown and Alexandra area.
 Resembling Jenga blocks, the condominium features 31 six-storey blocks irregularly stacked on each other.
-The spaces between each block are then used for the condo amenities like lush roof gardens, swimming pools, tennis courts and courtyards.
+If you’re wondering, the spaces between each block are used for amenities like lush roof gardens, swimming pools, tennis courts and courtyards.

 • Bukit Merah